Why use LlamaIndex with MLflow?¶

 - Created an MVP VectorStoreIndex in LlamaIndex.

-- Logged that index to the MLflow tracking server.
+- Logged the index to MLflow Experiment.

 Setup¶

-%pip install mlflow>=2.15 llama-index>=0.10.44 -q
+%pip install mlflow>=2.18 llama-index>=0.10.44 -q

 import os